University of Florida Bee College

-Jr. Bee College: Jr. Bee College is nested within the UF Bee College and is held all day Saturday March 8.
+Jr. Bee College: Jr. Bee College is nested within the UF Bee College and is held all day Saturday of Bee College.
 It is open to children ages six - sixteeen, as well as educators, teachers, and parents.
 To enroll, each particpant will need to regsiter for Bee College, (for children, select the discount ticket or the family pass) and then check the ‘Jr. Bee College’ sign up on the registration page.
-Bee College is a full day of entomology and beekeeping curricultum taught by UF’s Entomology Youth and Outreach Coordinator, Dr. Rebecca Baldwin, and IFAS Extension Agent, Sherri Kraeft, with some wonderful volunteers.
+Bee College is a full day of entomology and beekeeping curricultum taught by UF’s Entomology Youth and Outreach Coordinator, Dr. Rebecca Baldwin along with the help of other trained educators.
 The kids will learn everything from basic entomology and bee biology to practical beekeeping through hands-on, fun, interactive, games and lesson plans.
 They will even get to suit up and see a real bee hive up-close at the end of the day.
 What a wonderful way to foster a lifetime of love for science and beekeeping.
 Please consider signing up your children or neighbors today!
 For parents who want to attend Bee College, this is a great way to bring your kids and teens, so that you both get to take the courses you like.
 There will be at least 2 adult supervisors at all times.
 Jr. Bee College chaperones the children (8am-4pm) and even takes them to break time and and lunch.

 Please visit our Honey Show and Welsh Honey Judge page for more information about the UF Bee College Honey Show.